In this Azure PowerShell article, we will discuss the syntax and usage of the Get-aduser PowerShell command with examples of how to use this command.

 Get-aduser

-Whenever there is a requirement to find out Active Directory (AD) users in your domain, the Get-Aduser PowerShell command can help you quickly find the AD users in your domain.
+Whenever there is a requirement to find Active Directory (AD) users in your domain, the Get-Aduser PowerShell command can help you quickly find the AD users in your domain.

 Below is the syntax of the Get-ADUser PowerShell command.

-There are some Prerequisites needed to work with the Get-Aduser PowerShell command.
+Get-ADUser Get-ADUser -Filter <String>There are some Prerequisites needed to work with the Get-Aduser PowerShell command.

 Prerequisites